 When it comes to choosing whether to bundle medical billing codes and/or to add code modifiers, providers are responsible for knowing what path will result in the smoothest transaction for the facility, the patient, and the insurance company.
 At the same time following all of the required industry rules.

 Benefits of Bundling

-When bundling the codes, it reduces the administrative work that accompanies medical services and is also meant to assist in providing accurate payments for the providers.
+When bundling the codes, reduces the administrative work that accompanies medical services and is also meant to assist in providing accurate payments for the providers.
 By using one billing code to represent two or more health care services, the patient and/or insurance company is only billed for one amount, instead of receiving multiple bills.
 The services are combined and reflected under whichever service was more dominant.
-For example, if a patient receives a bone x-ray, and is treated for broken bone, the services would likely be bundled together under one code instead of two.
+For example, if a patient receives a bone x-ray, and is treated for a broken bone, the services would likely be bundled together under one code instead of two.
 This does lessen the paperwork involved in each transaction, saving time and money for the practice overall.

 Even though bundling offers a variety of benefits but when done incorrectly can cause more issues than one can imagine.
 The purpose of code bundling is actually to simplify the billing process for all, therefore it’s important to understand when to bundle codes and why to use modifiers.